Lit8tech/YKWPP-EN-translation/README.md

 ## How do I Install This??

-For Android, installing the mod is a matter of uninstalling Puni from your phone and grabbing the [latest moddeed apk from our site] (https://www.punitranslation.com/downloads/android).
+For Android, installing the mod is a matter of uninstalling Puni from your phone and grabbing the [latest moddeed apk from our site](https://www.punitranslation.com/downloads/android).